neilbrown/edlib/README.md

 Auto paging would be disabled (where possible) and edlib would page output as needed.
 This means that `cat bigfile` could move the whole file into a buffer, which wouldn't be good.
-If a 'less' command could give the filename to edlib and let it display, that might be nice.
+If a “less” command could give the filename to edlib and let it display, that might be nice.